mjmiller41/sushi-near-me/_places/sushi-shack-all-you-can-eat-of-plano-plano-tx.md

   name: "Sushi Shack All You Can Eat of Plano"
   type: Restaurant
   links: https://www.4sushitogo.com/
-description: "Looking for sushi in Plano, Texas?
-Check out Sushi Shack All You Can Eat of Plano for a delightful Japanese dining experience.
-Enjoy a variety of sushi and o..."
+description: "Sushi Shack All You Can Eat of Plano serves delicious sushi in Plano, Texas.
+Try fresh Japanese dishes for a great dining experience. "
 place_id: ChIJC7yyFIMiTIYRxhersE2uPu0
 photos:
   - name: >-